openshwprojects/OpenBK7231T_App/README.md

 ## UART (Windows only)

 get BKwriter 1.60 exe

+Use USB to TTL converter with 3.3V logic levels, like HW 597

 connect the PC to TX1 and RX1 on the bk7231 (TX2 and RX2 are optional, only for log)